Improve Your Sponsored Products Ads with Amazon PPC Dayparting Now Available In Ignite

 If you’re already an Ignite user and you’re ready to capitalize put Ad Scheduling to work for you, log in to Ignite, click on an Ignite Managed Campaign, then click on the specific campaign you want to schedule.
 The tab for “Ad Scheduling” is to the right of the “Keywords” tab.
 We encourage you to experiment and to find your own best sales hours and your dead times.
 For more information on how to set up ad scheduling in your Ignite account, check out our how-to article here.

 If you’re not already using Ignite, Ad Scheduling is just another reason to get a free 30-day trial of the application.
-You’ll be amazed how much more control and profit power you have in this suite of tools that go far beyond what’s available in Seller Central.
+You’ll be amazed at how much more control and profit power you have in this suite of tools that go far beyond what’s available in Seller Central.

 Lauren is our tech Product Manager at Seller Labs.
 Our Chief Problem Solver.
 In her free time, when she's not taking care of our customers needs, she's enjoying the great outdoors - gardening and gathering fresh eggs from her 7 chickens!